apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : Default - 600
 : Interval in seconds for the background retry job for retrying previously failed asynchronous uploads.

-#### Oak - CloudFrontS3SignedUrlProvider
-Configuration to get a redirect URI to serve binary content direct from Oak via CloudFront, where the content is hosted in S3

-_PID `org.apache.jackrabbit.oak.blob.cloud.s3.CloudFrontS3SignedUrlProvider`_

-cloudFrontUrl
-: Url from AWS must have a trailing /, the S3Object Key and signed url will be appended

-ttl
-: Default - 60
-: The time singed urls are valid for in seconds.

-minSize
-: Default - 100
-: The minimum size of a binary that will be served via CloudFront in KB.

-privateKeyFile
-: Location of the pkcs8 private key file, relative or absolute.

-keyPairId
-: The key ID from AWS after uploading the public key.

 ### System properties and Framework properties

 Following properties are supported by Oak.
 They are grouped in two parts _Stable_ and